sympy/live/README.md

 The operation of JupyterLite is configured in several places:
 - `requirements.txt`: specifies the version `jupyterlab`, `jupyterlite-core` and `jupyterlite-pyodide-kernel`.
-- `jupyter_lite_config.json`: general configs for the Jupyter lite build system and custom wheels to make available to the Pyodide kernel for installing packages.
+- `jupyter_lite_config.json`: general configs for the JupyterLite build system and custom wheels to make available to the Pyodide kernel for installation.
 - `repl/jupyter-lite.json`: configs specific to the REPL app.
 See [example here](https://github.com/ivanistheone/live/blob/357e60a228b43ac28ef835953d00f4495a429d78/repl/jupyter-lite.json).
 - `overrides.json`: customizations of the JupyterLite UI